syncfusion-content/maui-docs/MAUI/Masked-Entry/Culture.md

 # Culture in .NET MAUI MaskedEntry

-The MaskedEntry allows you to set any `Culture` support for currency symbols, date separators, time separators, group separators, and decimal separators by using the below special symbols.
+The MaskedEntry allows you to set any `Culture` support for currency symbols, date separators, time separators, group separators, and decimal separators by using the following special symbols.

 <table>
 <tr>